 This won’t be a comprehensive set of answers, but part of the thinking-out-loud exercise this blog post is meant to be:

 I’m going to start with the most basic one.
-If someone doesn’t have money, doesn’t have a home, or is struggling with an illness, oppressive or abusive circumstances, or profound isolation, what’s the next step forward?
+If someone doesn’t have money, doesn’t have a home, or is struggling with an illness, profound isolation, or abuse, what’s the next step forward?
 And the one after that?
 Figuring that out is critical.

 For what it’s worth, I don’t believe that anyone is superfluous.
 That includes people who are are so stricken with age or illness that they can no longer do (or think) much.